Incident Management is not available on the Datadog for Government site.

-An incident’s status can be updated directly in the overview page of the incident or from Slack within the dedicated incident channel.
-To update an incident from Slack, use this slash command to pull up the update modal:
+An incident’s status can be updated directly on the incident’s overview page, or from Slack within the dedicated incident channel.
+To update an incident from its Slack channel, use this slash command to open the update modal:

 /datadog incident update

-You can also update the impact section to specify if there was customer impact, the incident timeline, and whether or not it’s still active.
+Update the impact section to specify customer impact, the start and end times of the impact, and whether the incident is still active.
 This section also requires a description of the scope of impact to be completed.